Bio of Philippe J.S. De Brouwer

 300 Words Academic Bio of Dr. Philippe De Brouwer

-Later, Philippe worked for the Royal Bank of Scotland (RBS) and specialized in Big Data, analytics and people management.
-In 2016 he joined HSBC, created a Centre of Excellence in Risk management in their service centre in Krakow.
-That Model Risk Management verifies all most important models used in the banking group worldwide.
+In 2012, Philippe expanded his expertise by joining Risk Management, specializing in statistics and numerical methods.
+He later worked for the Royal Bank of Scotland (RBS), focusing on Big Data, analytics, and people management.
+In 2016, he joined HSBC and established a Centre of Excellence in Risk Management in their Krakow service centre.
+This centre is responsible for verifying the most important models used worldwide by the banking group.

-In his free time he teaches at AGH University of Science and Technology, Jagiellonian University in Krakow and the Warsaw University.
-He taught many subjects like finance, behavioural economics, decision-making, Big Data, bank management, structured finance, corporate banking, financial markets, financial instruments, team-building and leadership.
-But what stands out is his data and analytics course, based on his latest book: "The Big R-Book: from data science to learning machines and big data".
-Philippe's recent research interests go to fairness in big data and pay fairness.
+Outside of his professional commitments, Philippe is a dedicated educator at AGH University of Science and Technology, Jagiellonian University in Krakow, and Warsaw University.
+He has taught a wide range of subjects, including finance, behavioural economics, decision-making, Big Data, bank management, structured finance, corporate banking, financial markets, financial instruments, team-building, and leadership.
+His data and analytics course, based on his latest book "The Big R-Book: from data science to learning machines and big data," is particularly noteworthy.
+Philippe's recent research interests include fairness in big data and pay fairness.